Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 ### Movie Booking System | (Sept 2021 - Nov 2021)

-- Collaborated on a C program utilizing Arrays and Queues to simulate theater seating arrangement allowing users to choose seats and rows and displays the total amount due.
+- Collaborated on a C program utilizing Arrays and Queues to simulate theater seating arrangement, allowing users to choose seats and rows and display the total amount due.

 ---